Federal Quota Program

 The Federal Quota census consists of the following:

-1. (WE ARE HERELEAs ensure that all eligible students are registered with the RCVI with all required information updated/on file in the district.
+1. LEAs ensure that all eligible students are registered with the RCVI with all required information updated/on file in the district.

 2. LEAs review their student data with the RCVI to verify eligibility and reported data.